MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-image-description.md

 ## Supported files

-The following list show the format, size, and dimensions of supported files.
+The following list shows the format, size, and dimensions of supported files.

 - Document formats accepted: .JPG, .JPEG, .PNG, and .BMP
-- Maximum document size: 4MB
+- Maximum document size: 4 MB
 - The dimensions of the image must be greater than 50 x 50 pixels

 ## Model output